lplit/darewise-test/README.md

 The main file defines services common to all environments.
 The development environment comes with a `mongo-express` service, that is used to monitor and browse the MongoDB server.

+Standalone docker development environment in one command:

+`docker-compose up`

+This will spin up the following containers:

+- `backlog`
+- `bitnami-mongodb`
+- `mongo-express`

 ## Kubernetes